RaviTambade/TFLPortal/Documentation/TransflowerWebdesign/tflwebdesign8contact.md

 ### **1. Overview of the Contact Page**

-The **Contact Page** should not only allow users to reach you but also make them feel confident and comfortable doing so.
+The **Contact Page** should not only allow users to reach Transflower but also make them feel confident and comfortable doing so.
 It should be intuitive, with clear instructions on how to get in touch and how to expect a response.
 The goal is to **instill trust** and ensure users feel their inquiries are being taken seriously.

 ---